On Mori dreamness of blowups along space curves: Rigid and super-rigid skew linkage

 \section{Rigid and super-rigid skew linkage}

-In this last part we define and explore the properties of a slight generalization of the notion of super-rigid linkage of subsection \ref{subsec:SRigidLinkage}, by allowing the curve $C'$ to to be a union of pairwise skew curves.
-While not strictly necessary for our main results, this version allows us to give a partial inverse to Proposition \ref{prop:semiAmp=>Qcan} and in turn exhibit some interesting behaviours.
+In this last part we prove a a partial inverse to Proposition \ref{prop:semiAmp=>Qcan}.
+We also relax the notion super-rigid linkage of subsection \ref{subsec:SRigidLinkage}, by allowing the curve $C'$ to to be a union of pairwise skew curves, which also allows us to exhibit some interesting behaviours.